8: Correspondence Analysis (CA)

 Figure 1: Two ways a species’ abundance can change along an environmental gradient.
 (A) Linear responses, the shape PCA assumes: abundance rises or falls steadily.
 (B) Unimodal responses, the usual ecological shape: each species peaks at its own preferred position and is absent elsewhere.
 Different species replace one another along the gradient, so no straight line describes the whole community.

-Two consequences follow, and both answer the question a student naturally asks, namely why not just run PCA on the species abundances?
-First, PCA fits straight lines through humped data, and when species turn over along a long gradient it bends the ends of that gradient back on themselves, producing the horseshoe seen in the PCA chapter.
-Second, species data are full of zeros: most species are absent from most sites.
+A student naturally asks why not just run PCA on the species abundances?
+Two problems rule it out.
+PCA fits straight lines through humped data, so when species turn over along a long gradient it bends the ends of that gradient back on themselves, producing the horseshoe seen in the PCA chapter.
+Species data are also full of zeros, since most species are absent from most sites.
 PCA treats two shared absences as evidence of similarity, so two species that never occur anywhere together can look alike simply because they are jointly absent.
 These shared absences are the double zeros, and they mislead Euclidean methods.
-CA is built to avoid both traps.
+CA avoids both traps.
 The table sets the two methods side by side:

 Feature PCA CA